affinda/affinda-python/docs/models.md

 All required parameters must be populated in order to send to Azure.

-:ivar identifier: Required.
-Unique identifier for the document.
-If creating a document and left blank, one will be automatically generated.
-:vartype identifier: str
-:ivar format_file: Required.
-URL to a template to apply.
+:ivar name: Required.
-:vartype format_file: str
+:vartype name: str

 <a id="models._models.Get200ApplicationJsonPropertiesItemsItem.__init__"></a>